Your value is reflected by the "painting" made by you.

 This is the most important lesson that you, as a leader, must learn it.
 It is the golden lesson that you must learn during all your life: people will never see you, but they will see the “painting” you made.

 The painting is the sum of all your qualities and skills, as well as defects and imperfections.
-It is the talent you have been gifted with, and which you must bring forward, it is the skills you fulfill all your tasks with, with which you plan and reach your goals, it is your passion for the art of leadership, for perfection, it is the way you are different from all others, by a unique leadership style, efficient and balanced.
+It reflects the talent you have been gifted with, and which you must bring forward.
+Reflects the skills you fulfill all your tasks with, with which you plan and reach your goals.
+Reflects your passion for the art of leadership, for perfection, but also reflects the way you are different from all others, by a unique style, efficient and balanced.

 To become a better leader means making an exceptional painting from all points of view.
 The more nuanced is your painting, the more expressive and original, the more you will be appreciated and higher considered by those around you.
 You can add huge value to your leadership only if you have inspiration, vision, and potential and if you have the unusual will to obtain maximum performance.